trothr/uft/Anonymous.md

 program much easier to write and maintain.
 It also puts more of the configuration (and perhaps more work) into the hands of the local admin.

+You can use standard UFTD for your hidden UFT service, but it's wise to instead run an anonymized UFT server on a different port.

 YOU DO NOT have to keep a standard UFTD running in order to run a hidden or anonymous UFTD.
 It may help understanding and debugging of the configuration to run a standard UFTD, but the two are distinct.